 - Pay attention to enter the correct toll gate.

 - Have cash ready for the toll booth.

-- Have phone numbers for destinations written down, to enter into GPS.
+- Have phone numbers or map codes for destinations written down, to enter into GPS.

 - Be aware that most drivers don’t follow the speed limits.

 - Check the road rules and road signs before your drive.

 - Don’t rent an over-sized car, unless you’re comfortable driving it down narrow roads.